• Skip to primary navigation

 Let dry well.

-The trees still looked a bit sparse, so I added some glistening snow to fill them out.
+The trees still looked a bit sparse, so I added some fake snow to fill them out.

 Helpful tip: In the image above, you can see some of the bead “holes” are visible.
 These can easily be covered up with fake snow, which is what I did!

-See my detailed instructions for how to apply Glistening Snow-Tex Glittering Snow in my blog post How to make a beautiful bottle brush tree ornament.
+See my detailed instructions on how to apply Glistening Snow-Tex Glittering Snow here.

 In the close-up image above, you can see that I made sure the snow “fell” onto the tree branches and the ornaments.
 I love how it looks!